tibru/tibru/README.md

 That's all that is needed for functional programming.
 However, there is one more operator ***GRAFT*** which is redundant but allows tree manipulations without having to formally write out a recursive algorithm.
 It takes a data expression (the tree), a path and an element.
-This result is a new tree with the element attached at the path location:
+The result is a new tree with the element attached at the path location:

 	>>>	 +[nums [3 4] [#2 0]]
 	[1 2 3 4]

-Inexecute mode it takes a continuation:
+In *execute* mode it takes a continuation:

 	>>> :def env [sel #0 0]
 	>>> ![GRAFT nums [3 4] [#2 0] [env EXIT']]